-For the MA program, two entrance scholarships of $8,000 will be offered annually, open to students in all fields.
+For the joint-master's program, two entrance scholarships of $8,000 will be offered annually, open to students in all fields.

 This scholarship (established in memory of Herbert J. Mays, former chair of the Department of History at the University of Winnipeg) will be awarded to a student of outstanding academic promise who is studying Canadian History and who is entering either Fourth Year Honours or a program leading to a Masters' degree at The University of Winnipeg.
 Preference will be given to those who have demonstrated interest in Canadian Social History.